rocket9-code/mlflow-deployment-controller/doc/gitops.md

 ### For Staging environment

-Deployment controller will look for models logged with deploy.yaml in Mlflow Staging Environment and deploys the model in staging Namespace
+Deployment controller will look for  yaml files staging folder and model in Mlflow Staging Environment and deploys the model in staging Namespace

 ```bash
 $ helm repo add f9n-code https://f9n-code.github.io/mlflow-deployment-controller/